Atlanta Mediation Attorneys

 A good mediator will charge approximately what a good divorce lawyer will charge—a minimum of approximately $200 and sometimes up to $500 an hour.
 Generally, mediation is an all-day process.
 The fee can be split any way the parties prefer.
 If one person has all the money, then they can pay for the mediator’s fee.
 It is, after all, “marital” money.
 Another option, which you may feel is appropriate, is to split the fee because both sides are benefitting from the process and then neither will prolong it just to cost the other side money.

 Do not listen if people tell you they know what will happen in mediation or your divorce.
 Every case is different, and everyone reacts differently to mediation when given the opportunity to settle.
 Usually, a party’s stubbornness stems from anger and misinformation, which can usually be overcome with the help of a good lawyer.
 As stated above, a good lawyer will try to convince your stubborn spouse about the positives of mediation.
 To get in touch with an excellent attorney with years of experience in offering mediation, call the team at (404) 688-8810.

-Randall M. Kessler and Marvin Solomiany have completed the courses required by the State Bar of Georgia to be registered as domestic relations mediators and have active mediation practices.
+Randall M. Kessler, Marvin Solomiany and Brooke French have completed the courses required by the State Bar of Georgia to be registered as domestic relations mediators and have active mediation practices.
 However, their strength and the strength of all of our attorneys when they act as mediators, is that they bring the perspective of a family law attorney who has been there, tried cases, advised litigants and is familiar with the local courts, judges and the particular rules and customs of each court.
-Randy Kessler and Marvin Solomiany have also taught mediation training for lawyers and others, and lecture frequently on the topic.
+Randy Kessler and Marvin Solomiany have also taught mediation training for lawyers and others, and Randy Kessler, Marvin Solomiany and Brooke French lecture frequently on the topic.

 Preserving Fragile Relationships